cfdtlee/ios_repo/ios_design.md

 - Typography is content
 	- Because of the simplification of the user interface and the focus on the content, your typography will occupy from 50% to 90% of the screen.
+	The design should have 3 typographic layers: The heading, the subheading and the body text.
+For the font, let’s use the clean and utilitarian Avenir Next, which comes with Mac OS X. I’m applying some realistic text.
+I don’t like to use Lorem Ipsum very much because the content feels very different from the actual text.
+I like the design to be as close as possible to what’s going to be served when the product is out.
+Using the minimum rule of 22px for text, I’m applying 30px for the body, 40px for the sub-heading and 80px for the heading.

 - Negative space
 	- The less you see, the more you can focus on few things at once.
 Negative spacing gives breathing room.